The Story Behind These Handmade Authentic Yazma Headscarves

 Turkish headscarves are traditionally called “Yazma”, “Yemeni” or “Oyali Yazma Yemeni” – they are called different names depending on which area of Turkey you are visiting.

-These authentic Yazma headscarves have been finished with a unique and delicate handmade embroidery that has been personally designed by me.
+These authentic Yazma headscarves have been finished with a unique and delicate handmade embroidery work that has been co-designed by our local village women and me.
 Each scarf is completely unique – no two scarves will ever be the same!
 I believe that every woman is a Goddess and as a Goddess you deserve to have something that represents your authenticity and uniqueness.
 So that is why I have created these scarves – I want you to have a Yazma that truly represents you – there will be one that you feel instantly connected to – that is your personal Yazma.

 YOUR PURCHASE HELPS TRANSFORM OTHER WOMEN'S LIVES…